Baby Born with Brain outside His Skull Saved by Surgeons at Boston Children’s Hospital

-Dr. John Meara from the Cleft and Craniofacial Center at Boston Children’s was able to carry out this extremely difficult procedure thanks to a thorough preparation in collaboration with the hospital’s Simulator Program (SIMPeds), which enables doctors to rehearse their procedures via a variety of methods including 3D Printing.
-3D Printing plays a large role in providing the surgeons with tangible anatomical models they can use to plan their surgery.
-Materialise has been proud to support the SIMPeds program by sharing its state-of-the-art expertise in 3D Printing.
+Dr. John Meara from the Cleft and Craniofacial Center at Boston Children’s was able to carry out this extremely difficult procedure thanks to thorough preparation in collaboration with the hospital’s Simulator Program (SIMPeds), which enables doctors to rehearse their procedures via a variety of methods, including 3D printing.
+3D printing plays a large role in providing the surgeons with tangible anatomical models they can use to plan their surgery.
+Materialise has been proud to support the SIMPeds program by sharing its state-of-the-art expertise in 3D printing.

 Using a CT scan of the baby’s skull, the SIMPeds technicians were able to create a 3D-printed model for Dr. Meara and his colleague, Dr. Mark Proctor, to allow for a more tangible pre-surgical planning.
 Another added benefit of printing out the skull was that the surgeons could clearly explain the operation to the baby’s parents and thereby provide a measure of reassurance.